priore/SOAPEngine/README.md

 With this Framework you can create iPhone and iPad Apps that supports SOAP Client Protocol.
 This framework able executes methods at remote web services with SOAP standard protocol.

+## Updates Jun, 25, 2013
+* Ability to define a basic or WSS authentication.
+* Property named actionQuotes, allow the quotes in the soapAction header.

 ## Features
 * Support both 2001 (v1.1) and 2003 (v1.2) XML schema.
 * Support array, array of structs and dictionary.